masterleinad/CFL/README.md

 A test function object must be able to compute inner products of a precomputed expression with a test function or its derivatives.

+At least the test and shape function objects for a single part of the form rely on the same quadrature.
+They must use the same quadrature point.
+How do we synchronize?
+The following optimizations should be possible

+- function values and test functions (1D) precomputed
+- recursive definition of polynomials computed  on the fly
+- "spectral" evaluation with quadrature in roots
+- different quadrature for different parts of the form?

 ## Examples for application code

 These are examples for possible forms of application codes.
 We develop